FunnelKit

 cart abandoned run on contact multipele times

-In the next step, the automation has a 30-minute delay, meaning it will wait 30 minutes before taking the next step after someone abandons a cart.
-This is because if he/she comes back within 30 minutes to complete the order, then we can assume they never really abandoned it.
+This is because if the shopper returns within 30 minutes to complete the order, we can assume they never really abandoned it.

 delay for a specific period